Zero Trust HTTPS: How to Setup Custom Domains on Phala Cloud

 , walk through deploying on Phala Cloud, and explain the attestation files that prove your endpoint is running inside a genuine TEE.

-1. How the dstack‑ingress pattern works
+1. How dstack‑ingress works

-- DNS automation – A tiny side‑car container talks to Cloudflare’s API, creating the CNAME, TXT (routing hint), and optional CAA records needed for DNS‑01 validation.
+- DNS automation – A tiny side‑car container talks to Cloudflare’s API, creating the CNAME, TXT (routing hint), and CAA records needed for DNS‑01 validation.

 - Let’s Encrypt via DNS‑01 – With those records in place, Certbot requests a certificate without ever exposing ports 80/443 on the raw CVM